Reporting of U.S. Ownership on Tic Form SHC Due by March

-The U.S. Department of the Treasury (“Treasury”) is currently collecting data from U.S. institutions in connection with its mandatory five-year benchmark survey of the ownership of foreign securities by U.S. residents.
-For purposes of the survey, foreign securities include equity and debt instruments, including select money market fund instruments, issued by entities established under the laws of a non-U.S. country.
-This survey must be completed on Form SHC by all U.S. custodians and end-investors (as described below) that exceed the applicable reporting threshold, and filed with the Federal Reserve Bank of New York electronically or by mail no later than March 3, 2017.
+The U.S. Department of the Treasury (Treasury) is currently collecting data from U.S. institutions in connection with its mandatory five-year benchmark survey of the ownership of foreign securities by U.S. residents.
+This survey must be completed on Form SHC by all U.S. custodians and end-investors (as described below) that exceed the applicable reporting threshold of reportable foreign securities (as described below).
+The survey must be filed with the Federal Reserve Bank of New York electronically or by email no later than 4 March 2022.

-Form SHC must be filed by U.S. persons (including U.S. affiliates of foreign entities) with holdings of reportable foreign securities (described below) equal to or greater than $200 million as of December 31, 2016.
-These reporting entities include:
+Form SHC must be filed by U.S. persons or organizations (including U.S. affiliates of foreign entities that are legally organized or licensed in the U.S.) with holdings of reportable foreign securities equal to or greater than US$200 million as of 31 December 2021.
+Entities required to report include:

-- U.S.-resident custodians responsible for the safekeeping of $200 million or more in reportable foreign securities;
+- U.S.-resident custodians responsible for the safekeeping of US$200 million or more in reportable foreign securities;

-- U.S.-resident end-investors owning or managing $200 million or more in reportable foreign securities; and
+- U.S.-resident end-investors owning or managing US$200 million or more in reportable foreign securities; and

-For purposes of Form SHC, an end-investor is any U.S.-resident organization that invests in foreign securities for its own account or on behalf of others.
-The following organizations are specifically within scope of the survey:
+For purposes of Form SHC, a U.S.-resident end-investor is any U.S.-resident organization that invests in foreign securities for its own account or on behalf of others.
+The following organizations are within the scope of the survey:

-- managers/sponsors of registered funds, exchange traded funds, collective investment trusts, hedge funds, private equity funds, venture capital funds and other private investment vehicles;
+- Managers and sponsors of registered funds, exchange traded funds, collective investment trusts, hedge funds, limited partnerships, trusts, private equity funds, venture capital funds and other private investment vehicles;

 Additionally, Form SHC reporting must be made on a consolidated basis, that is, a single Form SHC reflecting all reportable securities held or managed by all U.S.-resident branches, offices, and majority-owned subsidiaries of an organization must be filed by the top-level U.S.-resident parent entity of the organization.
 The Form also requires consolidation of proprietary and client assets by asset managers.
 For these entities, a consolidated report on Form SHC must include all reportable securities held by the organization on a proprietary basis as well as the reportable securities held by the U.S.-resident funds and accounts sponsored or managed by the manager.
 The report may exclude reportable securities held by non-U.S. subsidiaries or managed for non-U.S. accounts.

-Form SHC is comprised of three distinct schedules:
+Form SHC is comprised of three separate schedules:

 - Schedule 1 must be completed by all filing organizations.
 Schedule 1 requests basic identifying information for the filing organization as well as summary information regarding the data reported in Schedules 2 and 3 (as applicable).